henspace/text2lesson-docs/docs/writing/lesson-format.md

 (&) Paris is the capital of France.
 ```

-You don't need to use the brackets, but you might find it clearer for the
+You don't need to use the brackets, but it's recommended that you use them for the
-introduction _indicator_.
+introduction and question _indicators_.
 It's up to you.

 To add more flexibility, you can repeat the brackets and
 _indicator_ as many times as you like.
 So this is also valid.